XorTroll/uLaunch/README.md

 - *Users*

-  - PC-like login on startup (select user and use it for everything, log off, register/change/remove password...)
+  - PC-like login on startup (select user and use it for everything, log off, register/change)

-  - **User password** support! (up to 15 characters)

 - *Miscellaneous extras*